jose-oc/josefo-developer/content/git/git-mini-guide.en.md

 <pre class="lang:sh decode:true ">git push origin paul-branch
 </pre>

-When a colleague fetch the information from origin, the new branch is retrieved but they will have a pointer to the remote branch (origin/paul-branch) but not a local branch called &#8216;paul-branch&#8217; so they aren&#8217;t able to work on it.
+When a colleague fetch the information from origin, the new branch is retrieved but they will have a pointer to the remote branch (origin/paul-branch) but not a local branch called &#8216;paul-branch' so they aren't able to work on it.

 If you want to work on a remote branch created by other colleague you can switch to that branch with this command, this way git retrieve the branch from the remote server and creates a local branch and switch to it:

 <pre class="lang:sh decode:true ">git checkout -b paul-branch origin/paul-branch
 </pre>

-There&#8217;s an alias of this command:
+There's an alias of this command:

 <pre class="lang:sh decode:true ">git checkout --track origin/paul-branch
 </pre>